vale-cocoa/VDLGCDHelpers/README.md

 # VDLGCDHelpers

-Helpers to for some Grand Central Dispatch operations.
+Helpers for some Grand Central Dispatch operations.